+Why should brands drive consumers to retailers?
 Because consumers are quicker to add a low-risk impulse purchase to their shopping cart on a retailer site along with many other products rather than just buying one small item direct on a DTC store.
 Offering more choice of where to purchase ensures brands can convert those consumers who prefer to purchase your product elsewhere.

 Companies must constantly monitor their products performance, test new variations of product offerings and keep a close eye on competitor tactics.